HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/backend/securityheaders.md

 -------------------------------------------------------------------
-//ToDo: Why would you write CSP in code?
+[//]: # (	ToDo: Why would you write CSP in code?
 Why not in the web.config so IIS can take care of it?
-You need to set up a CSP policy in IIS anyway, so why not use that?
+You need to set up a CSP policy in IIS anyway, so why not use that?)

-//ToDo Rewrite into a How-to
+[//]: # (	ToDo Rewrite into a How-to)

 ## API Header settings General info: